Jermaine Samuels: College career

 During the 2020 offseason, Samuels worked on his decision-making and three-point shooting, while struggle to find practice space due to the COVID-19 pandemic.
 He was named to the preseason Julius Erving Award watchlist.
 On February 7, 2021, Samuels scored a career-high 32 points and had six rebounds, five assists and three steals in an 84–74 win against Georgetown.
 As a senior, Samuels averaged 12 points, 6.4 rebounds and 2.5 assists per game, earning All-Big East Honorable Mention recognition.
 Following the season, he announced he was returning for a fifth season of eligibility.

+In his fifth and final year at Villanova in 2022, Jermaine Samuels delivered a standout season, averaging 11.1 points and 6.5 rebounds per game, leading the team in rebounds and ranking third in scoring.
 On December 21, 2021, Samuels surpassed the 1,000 point threshold in a 84–74 win against Xavier.
+He elevated his play in the postseason, averaging 14 points and 8.6 rebounds during the Big East and NCAA Tournaments.
+Samuels was instrumental in key wins over UConn, Michigan, and Houston, helping lead Villanova to the Final Four.
+Against Michigan he scored 22 points, grabbed seven rebounds, and contributed two blocks, two steals, and an assist, leading the Wildcats to a 63–55 victory and a spot in the Elite Eight.
+For his outstanding performances, he was named the NCAA Tournament South Region MVP.

 Professional career

-Fort Wayne Mad Ants (2022–present)
+Fort Wayne Mad Ants (2022–2023)

-On October 24, 2022, Samuels joined the Fort Wayne Mad Ants training camp roster.
+After going undrafted in the 2022 NBA draft, Samuels signed with the Fort Wayne Mad Ants on October 24, 2022.

+Houston Rockets / Rio Grande Valley Vipers (2023–2025)

+On August 2, 2023, Samuels signed a two-way contract with the Houston Rockets of the NBA and the Rio Grande Valley Vipers of the NBA G League.
+On July 4, 2024, he signed a standard contract with the Rockets, but was waived on October 19.
+On October 27, he re-joined the Vipers.

+San Pablo Burgos (2025–present)

+On August 21, 2025, Samuels signed with the San Pablo Burgos of the Spanish Liga ACB.

 National team career

 In July and August 2019, Samuels was a part of the United States national team who competed at the Pan American Games in Peru.
 The team won the bronze medal, defeating the Dominican Republic with nine points from Samuels.
 He averaged 9.4 points per game during the tournament.